 A flow capture hood allows facilities and maintenance personnel to measure the volume of air coming out of supply-air diffusers and going into return- and outside-air intake grills.
 These are the same devices that air-balancing professionals use to adjust air-handling systems.
 These devices are useful for adjusting outside air delivery, and solving comfort and noise problems associated with air velocity.

 Airflow direction in buildings is an important consideration and should be routinely checked.
 Very low airflows can easily be observed using a puff of chemical smoke or fine powder.
 While airflow direction is obvious when using this visual aid, the magnitude of the pressure cannot be determined.

 Chemical tracer smoke bottle

 The accurate measurement of small pressure differences is often necessary to determine airflow directions and ensure air pollutants are contained to reduce human exposure.
-The digital micromanometer, capable of measuring in the 0.1 pascal range, is an essential tool for use with blower doors and duct blaster equipment used to assess energy efficiency and indoor air quality in buildings.
+The digital micromanometer, capable of measuring in the 0.1 Pascal range, is an essential tool for use with blower doors and duct blaster equipment used to assess energy efficiency and IAQ.

 Digital pressure gauge (manometer)

 Moisture Meter: Pin-type and Contact-type

 Moisture meters are used to locate damp or wet building and finish materials.
 Rapid detection of water leaks, spills, condensation, and other moisture sources reduces the potential for mold and bacteria growth, and prevents cosmetic and structural damage.

 - Pin-type meters use two small pins to measure moisture content of materials; these leave small pin holes in the material tested.